Rishi483/unused-graphql-fields/README.md

 # unused-graphql-fields

 `unused-graphql-fields` is a utility package for detecting unused fields in your GraphQL queries.
 It provides custom hooks, `useTrackedQuery`, `useTrackedLazyQuery` and `useTrackedData` as alternatives to Apollo Client's hooks.
-Additionally, the package includes a component, `UnusedFieldsViewer`,`TreeViewRenderer`, which can be used to visualize the unused fields in your application.
+Additionally, the package includes a component, `UnusedFieldsViewer` and `TreeViewRenderer` which can be used to visualize the unused fields in your application.
+Also it provides `clearAllEntries` function which can be invoked to clear the list of queries from the viewer components.

 ## Installation